n3554/n3554/n3554_a_parallel_algorithms_library.0.md

 Algorithms invoked with `std::par` are permitted to execute internally in an unordered fashion in unspecified threads.
 It is the caller's responsibility to ensure that the invocation does not introduce data races or deadlocks.

-Algorithms invoked with `std::vec` are permitted to execute internally in an unordered fashion in unspecified threads.
+Algorithms invoked with `std::par_vec` are permitted to execute internally in an unordered fashion in unspecified threads.
 In addition to the restrictions implied by `std::par`, it is the caller's responsibility to ensure that a `std::vec` invocation does not throw exceptions or attempt to perform synchronization operations.

+Algorithms invoked with `std::seq_vec` are permitted to execute in an unordered fashion in the current thread.
+In addition to the restrictions implied by `std::par`, it is the caller's responsibility to ensure that a `std::vec` invocation does not throw exceptions or attempt to perform synchronization operations.

 Algorithms invoked without an execution policy execute as if they were invoked with `std::seq`.

-An implementation may provide additional execution policies besides `std::seq`, `std::par`, or `std::vec`.
+An implementation may provide additional execution policies besides `std::seq`, `std::par`, `std::seq_vec`, or `std::par_vec`.

 This proposal is a pure addition to the existing C++ standard library; we do not believe it alters the semantics of any existing functionality.